conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

 * If ``.filenames`` attribute is not set, it will fall back on the ``.names`` value to generate the files.
 Both the ``Find<pkg>.cmake`` and ``<pkg>-config.cmake`` files that store the dependencies will take the ``.names`` value to create the complete filename.
-  For the previous example, to translate all the information from the legacy model to the new one, we should have added one more line setting the ``cmake_file_name`` value.
+  For the previous example, to translate all the information from the current model to the new one, we should have added one more line setting the ``cmake_file_name`` value.

 ```python